 You can add your support for the scheme by becoming a Leiston CLT member.
 For more details, see our contact page.

 I have been enjoying the East Suffolk coast as a visitor for many years and moved to Snape for work in 2007.
-I'm engaged in a number of local programmes; I have the privilege of being the Suffolk County Councillor for the Aldeburgh and Leiston Division as well as being a trustee at the Long Shop Museum.
-The prosperity and growth of Leiston and its surrounding parishes is something I feel strongly about and I therefore want to see the CLT deliver these significant changes.
+I'm engaged in a number of local programmes; I have the privilege of being the East Suffolk Councillor for the Aldeburgh and Leiston Ward as well as being a trustee at the Long Shop Museum.
+The prosperity and growth of Leiston and its surrounding parishes is something I feel strongly about and I therefore want to see the Leiston CLT deliver these significant changes.

 I am an architect and I have lived in Leiston with my family for 40 years.
 I would not wish to live anywhere else.
 Its unique heritage means that Leiston is well placed to become a thriving town again.
 Because of my work with the CLT I feel I can make a positive contribution towards helping the town realise its potential to become a brilliant place to live, work and visit.